jarvisrwabu/Ruvu-tracking-2.0/README.md

    6. Wait for the app to launch.

-    You can watch the launch progress in the Debug Console view.
+You can watch the launch progress in the Debug Console view...

 After the app build completes, your device displays your app